NicholasStine/mientropy/README.md

 # Mientropy
 A minesweeper clone where I can explore using entropy and probability to solve minesweeper!

-## Goals
-Most of what I'm doing has been inspired by [this online clone of minesweeper](https://minesweeper.online/), and [this paper on using entropy to calculate the likelihood of mine locations, written by Mike Sheppard](https://minesweepergame.com/math/a-simple-minesweeper-algorithm-2023.pdf).

-The ideal final result would be a fully functional minesweeper game with easy, intermediate, hard, and an auto solver that shows probabilities as it makes it's automated click decisions.
-The math outlined in the paper absolutely melts my mind.
-I never took statistics in high-school, so this type of work (while enticing) always comes with a steep learning curve.
-That said, I hope mostly to understand the math well enough to give an *elevator pitch* on how it works, and understand the algorithm well enough to implement it.

-This is a **no AI allowed project**.
-I'm actively learning and regularly advocate for the use of AI as a developer, but with projects like these, it's fun to prompt Grok and ChatGPT **only** for written explainations, **without** providing code.
-I don't just want to lanch a minesweeper app.
-I want to understand it, both functionally and intrinsically.

-## Accomplishments
-05/03/25: Huston, we have lift off!
-The gameplay is around 80% implemented, with working mine counts, random mine placement, and basic point and click controls.
-It's not fully interactive, but it's enough to play a full game.

-05/02/25: So far...?
-I've taken lots of pretty screenshots and folded them into a table, all wrapped in a Next.js SPA project :)

 ## Installation
 This is a standard nuxt project, so setup is pretty straitforward.